 Santa Barbara Shopping

 Your first stop when you arrive in Santa Barbara should definitely be the Italian Pottery Outlet!
-If you’ve only seen our website or catalog you will be amazed by our vast collection.
-This is where we test out new patterns and factories, so you will find an assortment here that is much more varied than we are able to show on our website.
-We have numerous large decorator urns and platters, umbrella stands, cachepots and planters.
+If you’ve only seen our website or catalog you will be amazed by our vast collection and seeing the handiwork in person is certainly impressive.
+Our store is where we test new patterns and factories, so you will find an assortment here that is much more varied than we are able to show on our website.
+We have numerous large decorative urns and platters, umbrella stands, cachepots and planters.
 We have a great assortment of jewelry, both Italian and local.
-I make sparkly, delicate creations from gold and precious gemstones, and my sister makes hand-stamped initial charms out of sterling silver.
-These are very popular gifts for moms and grandmas.
-Check out her website – LoveLettersCharms.com.
-My father has his gallery here as well.
-He creates oil paintings of Italian and Santa Barbaran pastoral scenes.
+I make sparkly, delicate creations from gold and precious gemstones, and my sister makes hand-stamped initial charms out of sterling silver and Pellarte bracelets handcrafted from Italian leather and magnetic pewter charms and clasps.
+The sterling silver initial charms are very popular gifts for moms and grandmas – the bracelets are popular for everyone in every age bracket!
+My father’s gallery is here as well.
+His oil paintings of Italian and Santa Barbaran pastoral scenes make a beautiful souvenir of your Santa Barbara or Italian travels.